singh-l/singh-l/README.md

 ## I'm a Software Engineer, working at D. E. Shaw India

-- 🔭 I’m currently working as a SWE!
+- 🔭 I’m currently working as a Senior Member Technical!
 - 🌱 I’m always learning
 - 🥅 Goals: Learn and Grow, and Contribute